Emotional Shutdown, Numbness, and Dissociation

 • A growing sense of aliveness

-EMDR helps the nervous system learn that it can feel and remain safe.
+EMDR helps your nervous system learn it can feel and stay safe (Shapiro, 2018).

 How IFS Helps Restore Internal Connection

-Internal Family Systems (IFS) understands shutdown and dissociation as protective parts—not problems to eliminate.
+Internal Family Systems (IFS) sees shutdown and dissociation as protective parts—not problems.

 Healing happens by: